walkswiththebear/ConsecutiveSequences/README.md

 of that function before reading this documentation.

-The function `numberOfPermutationsThatMeetCertainMcsSpecificationsByLengthsAndCounts` presents each possible MCS-specification by lengths and counts to the selection condition, for a decision whether the permutations that meet that MCS-specification should be included in the count.
+The function `numberOfPermutationsThatMeetCertainMcsSpecificationsByLengthsAndCounts` presents each possible MCS-specification by lengths and counts for `numElements` elements to the selection condition, for a decision whether the permutations that meet that MCS-specification should be included in the count.

 More precisely, if `selectionCondition` is the `SelectionCondition` object obtained from `getNewSelectionCondition`, the function `numberOfPermutationsThatMeetCertainMcsSpecificationsByLengthsAndCounts` calls

 `selectionCondition.acceptMcsSpecification(spec);`

-for every MCS-specification by lengths and counts.
-Here, `spec` is an array whose entry at index i is the number of maximal consecutive sequences of length i.
+for every MCS-specification by lengths and counts for `numElements` elements.
+Here, `spec` is an array of length `numElements + 1` whose entry at index i is the number of maximal consecutive sequences of length i.
 The elements of the array are bigInts, and the entries at i=0 and i=1 are always 0.
 If the client-supplied function `acceptMcsSpecification` returns true on such a specification, the permutations that meet that specification will be accepted for the count; otherwise, they won't be.

 There is one optimization that may allow the client to cut down on the number of MCS-specifications by lengths and counts that need to be looked at.
 If you pass an integer `minLength` as the second argument to